Hawaiian Chicken Kabobs

 top down image of kabobs lined with pineapple, chicken, peppers, and red onion

-Can you make chicken kabobs in the oven?
+Can I freeze the chicken in the marinade?

 White plate layered with cooked chicken kabobs